kuixu/3ddensenet.torch/README.md

 3D DenseNet in torch
 ============================

-This implements is based on [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch/).
+3D DenseNet is using 3D Convolutional(VolumetricConvolution in torch), Pooling, BatchNormalization layers with 3D kernel.
+This implements is based on [DenseNet](https://github.com/liuzhuang13/DenseNet) and [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch/).
+DenseNet introduced in the paper "Densely Connected Convolutional Networks" (CVPR 2017, Best Paper Award)

 ## Requirements
 See the [installation instructions](https://github.com/facebook/fb.resnet.torch/blob/master/INSTALL.md) for a step-by-step guide.